 From 1 to 7 October 2018, we are celebrating the role of adult social care across the borough by presenting a series of case studies of our staff, representatives from local organisations and importantly, those people who receive our support.

 Hear from Councillor Piers Allen, the Cabinet Member for Adult Services, as he thanks our local adult social care workforce, including social workers, occupational therapists, care providers and our vibrant voluntary sector for their work in this Richmond social care week video.

 Richmond Council is committed to supporting all vulnerable residents across the borough.
 However, the rise in the demand for services and the huge reduction in Government funding makes this a challenge for all councils.
 The absence of adequate long-term funding and reform for social care has had a significant impact locally.
 We are facing unprecedented levels of increased demand from people needing care and support, many of whom have increasingly complex health needs and disabilities.
 The important issue of how to fund social care cannot continue to be avoided any longer.

 There is currently no confirmation of Government funding available for adult social care beyond 2019/20, and we feel it is not right that such uncertainty remains about the funding of vital care and support services.

 This week, Cllr Robin Brown, the Richmond Council Cabinet Member for Finance, wrote to the Government Minister for Health and Social Care to raise the issue and encourage the Government to take action.

 A series of short videos about staff members, representatives for local organisations and people who receive our support.

-For further information about adult social care in Richmond upon Thames, please visit our Richmond Care and Support website.
+See further information about adult social care in Richmond upon Thames.

 Alternatively, you can attend the Full of Life Fair on 26 October 2018, at the RFU Twickenham Rugby Stadium.
 The event will have stalls, workshops and activities from the Council and many local organisations.
 Attendees are requested to register if they would like to attend.